mrborges23/pomo_selection/README.txt

 # pomo_selection
-A R code to infer population parameters (mutation rates and selection coefficients) from population data (allele counts).
-The algorithm performs Bayesian inference.
+This algorithms was built to quantify the patters of GC-bias gene conversion is great apes’ populations.
+Our strategy consisted in estimating the population parameter (mutation rates and selection coefficietns) using the stationary distribution of a multivariate Moran model with boundary mutations and allelic selection.
+The input data is the vector of allele counts, you can check how to buil in point (3).
+The inferential framework is use is Bayesian.

+1. Before running the algortihms or the examples provided please make sure you have the R package “MCMCpack” installed!

-Please follow the example.R code for some examples.
+2. You can follow the example.R code for some simulated and real examples.

-How to build the allele counts vector.
+3. How to build the allele counts vector.
-Imagine an alignment of 20 sites for 4 individuals of the same population.
+Consier an alignment of 20 sites for 4 individuals of the same population.

       1       5   * * * 10    * * 15    *   20
 Ind1  C G T A A G G G T C G T C T G C T A T A